Tech-invite3GPPspaceIETFspace

 Step 6.

-The SEALDD client on the 3GPP UE interacts with SEALDD client on the tethered UE to do the measurement based on ICMP ping protocol, or using monitoring packet in established tethering link SEALDD connection.
+The SEALDD client on the 3GPP UE interacts with SEALDD client on the tethered UE to do the measurement based on ICMP ping protocol, or uses monitoring packet in established tethering link SEALDD connection.

 Step 7.

-The SEALDD client sends the report to the SEALDD server using the Transmission quality measurement notification.
+The SEALDD client sends the report to the SEALDD server using the transmission quality measurement notification.

 Step 8.